How to Make Fermented Green & Red Tomato Salsa (Yes! Use Up All Those Tomatoes in a Healthy Way!)

 One of the ways we fermented all these tomatoes was to make a juicy, chunky salsa!
 This stuff is dee-LICIOUS!
 One thing about fermented foods----they don't tend to last very long, since they are so good!
 Honestly, storage is usually not an issue because of this reason alone!

-Note: There are affiliate links scattered throughout this article.
-If you click through and make any kind of purchase, I will receive a very small commission at no extra charge to you.
-Thank for you helping support Healing Harvest Homestead--Heidi
+FTC Disclosure: There are affiliate links scattered throughout this article.
+If you click through and make any kind of purchase, I may receive a very small commission at no extra charge to you.

 How to Make Fermented Salsa from Green & Red Tomatoes